 - An explanation of the borrower’s rights to obtain a copy of the credit report to dispute any erroneous information in the report.

-The Credit Response Form attached as Appendix 2 contains the required statements.
+The Credit Response Form (Appendix 2) contains the required statements.
 “Adverse action” includes a denial of credit, a modification of the requested terms or a change in terms on an existing account.

 The purpose of the FCRA is to promote the accuracy, fairness and privacy of information in credit reports.
 Borrowers must have an opportunity to dispute inaccurate information in their credit reports.
 Borrowers have an opportunity to do this only if they are told that adverse action by a creditor is based on the credit report and told where to get a copy.

 The triggering factor requiring notice under the FCRA is the use of a personal consumer credit report.
 A creditor should send the notice if they pulled a personal consumer credit report and then refused to extend credit on the terms requested.
 It does not matter whether the credit is for a commercial account or a personal account.
 If a personal credit report is pulled in connection with a commercial transaction, the described notice of adverse action must be sent.
 On the other hand, no notice is required in commercial transactions based on unfavorable trade references, unfavorable public record information or unfavorable business credit reports.

 Credit Reporting Agencies (CRAs) are probably more impacted by the FCRA than individual creditors.
 Reporting agencies now require their creditor clients to certify the permissible purposes for which credit reports are obtained and to certify that the reports will not be used for any other purpose.
 The biggest change for creditors is probably the requirement that the credit applicant be notified if you take an “adverse action” based in any part on information obtained in a credit report.
 You would have to provide this notification if you deny credit, change credit terms or reject an employment application.